 Total comprehensive income (loss) comprises all components of profit or loss and other comprehensive income (loss).
-Other comprehensive income (loss) includes gains and losses from translating the financial statements of an entity's whose functional currency differs from the presentation currency.
+Other comprehensive income (loss) includes gains and losses from translating the financial statements of an entity's whose functional currency differs from the presentation currency and gains from revaluation of digital currencies.